View the New Student Veteran Checklist to learn how to use your education benefits at UND.

 - All students are encouraged to complete the Free Application for Student Aid (FAFSA).
 FAFSA determines your eligibility for low/no interest student loans as well as state/federal grants.
 Make sure to report any veteran/military benefits you will be receiving.
 Financial aid is initially based on your previous year’s earnings.
 If this does not accurately reflect your income at the time you will be taking classes, make sure to complete a financial aid appeal through the UND Financial Aid Office to have your award reassessed.

 Financial Aid is willing to extend deadlines for financial aid applications for students in this situation; however, once the money is allotted, there may be no funds available.
-We recommend you set up a power of attorney so someone else can fill out the packet and submit it for you no later than March 15.
+We recommend students set up a power of attorney so someone else can fill out the packet and submit it for you no later than March 15.

 For family and single student apartment housing:

 - Your family may stay in their current housing through the end of the academic year.

 - Extensions will be determined on a case-by-case basis.